Film Group Collection, 1966-1969

-Michael “Mike” Gray was born in 1935 and grew up in Darlington, Indiana.
+Michael “Mike” Gray (1935-2013) was born and grew up in Darlington, Indiana.
 After graduating from Purdue University in 1958 he worked at Aviation Age magazine and advertising agencies in Chicago.

 In 1964 he and photographer Lars Hedman created Hedman Gray Inc. as a television commercial production company.
 Clients at the time included AB Dick Copier, Eli Lilly, and Montclair cigarettes.
 In 1966 the company added documentary filmmaker Mike Shea and changed its name to Hedman Gray and Shea.
 The name change corresponded with a move to a larger production facility.
 Hedman left by the end of 1966 and the company changed its name to the Film Group.
 Gray worked as the director until Shea’s departure in 1967 at which point Gray took over camera duties.
 In these capacities Gray worked on commercials until 1972 for clients such as Hills Bros.
 Coffee, Mogen David, Sara Lee, All State, Aunt Jemima, Blue Cross Blue Shield, Illinois Bell, Quaker Oats, Kentucky Fried Chicken, and Sears.